xlinxlin/ontpipeline2/OntPipeline/docs/source/GeneralSettings.rst

 Set the path to the sample sheet file.

 .. note::
-  * The sample sheet must be in .csv or .tsv format.
+  * The sample sheet file type must be CSV or TSV.

 .. warning::
   * Underscore('_') is **not** allowed in the sample name.